EB-4 Religious Worker Visa in Miami | I-360 for Ministers and Religious Workers

 Who Qualifies for the EB-4 Religious Worker Visa?

-Proof of two years of denominational membership
+• Proof of at least 2 years of denominational membership

-Evidence of religious work experience (after age 14)
+• Evidence of qualifying religious work experience

-Proof of the organization’s tax-exempt nonprofit status (typically under 501(c)(3))
+• Proof of the organization’s tax-exempt nonprofit status, typically under 501(c)(3)

 Step 2: USCIS Review and Site Visit (If Applicable)